Flore House, Northamptonshire: Later residents

-Richard Pack (1768-1838) was the son of Christopher Pack of London and Richard Kerby’s sister Ann Kerby.
-In 1802 he married Mary Freeman (1781-1859).
+Richard Pack (1768–1838) was the son of Christopher Pack of London and Richard Kerby’s sister Ann Kerby.
+In 1802 he married Mary Freeman (1781–1859).
 He was appointed as Sheriff of Northamptonshire in 1830.
 When Richard died in 1838 his son John Christopher Pack inherited the property and although he did not live there he retained ownership of it until his death in 1879.
 During this time he rented it to wealthy tenants.
-The first was Lieutenant General William Cartwright (1797-1873) who lived at Flore House for over forty years.
+The first was Lieutenant General William Cartwright (1797–1873) who lived at Flore House for over forty years.
 He is recorded in the 1851 Census as living there with his wife, a butler, a footman and four domestic servants.
 He was born in 1797 in Bath.
 His father was William Ralph Cartwright, a wealthy landowner and politician who owned Aynhoe Park.
-He was educated at Eton and then went to the Royal Military College, Sandhurst.
+He was educated at Eton College and then went to the Royal Military College, Sandhurst.
 By 1815 he was in the 10th Royal Hussars and fought with them in the Battle of Waterloo.
-In 1822 he William married Mary Ann Jones (1803-1860) and the couple had a son and a daughter.
+In 1822 he William married Mary Ann Jones (1803–1860) and the couple had a son and a daughter.
 He died in 1873 and the house was rented to Arthur Cecil Tempest.

-Major Arthur Cecil Tempest (1837-1920) was an army officer and rented Flore House shortly after his retirement.
-His wife was Eleanor Blanche Reynard (1853-1928) and their two children were both born at the house.
+Major Arthur Cecil Tempest (1837–1920) was an army officer and rented Flore House shortly after his retirement.
+His wife was Eleanor Blanche Reynard (1853–1928) and their two children were both born at the house.

-In about 1877 Sir Robert Loder, 1st Baronet of Whittlebury Park bought the house as a wedding present for his son Sir Edmund Giles Loder (1849-1920).
+In about 1877 Sir Robert Loder, 1st Baronet of Whittlebury Park bought the house as a wedding present for his son Sir Edmund Giles Loder (1849–1920).
 Edmund was a landowner and horticulturalist.
 In 1876 he married Marion Hubbard who was the daughter of William Egerton Hubbard of Leonardslee.
 Edmund’s friend Sir Alfred Pease wrote a book on his life in which he describes Edmund’s residency at Flore House.
 He said.

 "Here Loder lived the life of a country gentleman, filling his days with a greater variety of pursuits than most men can make time for.
 He devoted himself to astronomy, to the making of a lovely rock garden (there were few in those days), to horticulture and natural science.
 In the autumns they were in Scotland, in the winters he hunted regularly with the Pytchley and had the reputation one would expect of " going very hard."
 Here also he began to put his ideas into practice of turning a part of his grounds into a little zoo, beginning, I believe, with emus and mouflon.
 He took during his father's life a great interest in the improvement of the red deer and the herd of fallow deer in Whittlebury Park and in the acclimatisation there of the wapiti which he imported from America."